How to start a freelance writing business: a guide

 - Recommendation focus: "Would you recommend my services to others?"

-- Website placement: Feature testimonials prominently on your homepage and services pages
+- Place on your website: feature testimonials prominently on your homepage and services pages

-- LinkedIn recommendations: Request professional recommendations that appear on your profile
+- LinkedIn recommendations: requesting professional recommendations that appear on your profile

-- Social media sharing: Post client feedback across your business social channels
+- Share on social media: post client feedback across your business social channels

 10. Set up your business systems and processes

-Business systems and processes streamline your freelance operations, improve client experience, and ensure consistent cash flow management.
+Business systems streamline your freelance operations, improve client experience, and ensure consistent cash flow management.

-- Client communication: Project management tools and communication protocols
+- Communicate with clients: use project management tools and communication protocols

-- Time tracking: Systems to monitor project hours and improve pricing accuracy
+- Track time: use systems to monitor project hours and improve pricing accuracy

 Manage your freelance writing business with confidence